Cu7ious/holberton-system_engineering-devops/0x02-shell_redirections/README.md

 21-reverse		// reverses its input (rev)
 22-users_and_homes	// displays all users and their home directories, sorted by users 100-empty_casks 	// finds empty files & dirs in current dir recursively (names only, hidden+, 1 per line, end with newline)

+102-acrostic 		// decodes acrostics that use the first letter of each line and adds a newline to the end
 ```